Skip to main content

 5. Match the document to the level of the role

-A junior accounting CV should not read like a finance manager resume, and a planning candidate should not sound like a general administrator.
-Adjust the tone, section emphasis, and bullet depth so the resume matches the level and scope of the job.
+A junior accounting CV should not read like a finance manager’s resume, and a planning candidate should not sound like a general administrator.
+Adjust the tone, section emphasis, and detail so your resume matches the level and scope of the job you are applying for.

 See Good direction